Probate Q&A Series How do I compel an executor to file a will in North Carolina if they refuse to disclose it?

 • Confirm you qualify as an interested party.

-• Gather proof of the executor’s refusal.
+• Gather proof of the refusal to produce the will.

-• Draft and file a petition under G.S.
+• Draft and file a proceeding under G.S.
 28A-2-2 and G.S.
-28A-2-5 in superior court.
+28A-2-5 before the clerk of superior court.

-• Enforce the court order; pursue contempt or sanctions if needed.
+• Enforce the order if needed.

 Contact Pierce Law Group